Võru County: Economy

-The county's main economic sectors are forestry and wood processing, furniture and food indusy and also tourism.
+The county's main economic sectors are forestry and wood processing, furniture and food industry and also tourism.
 According to statistics of 2011, there are 1852 SMEs in Võru County.
 47% of enterprises in the county belong to primary sector (agriculture, forestry), 38% of enterprises work in tertiary sector (trade, services) and 15% of enterprises are involved in secondary sector (processing industry).
 The biggest foreign owned companies based in Võru County are AS Toftan (wood processing), AS Barrus (wood processing), AS Antsla Inno (furniture production), AS Rauameister (metal processing), AS Võru Juust (food processing) and Danpower GmbH (energy production).

 The county enjoys an advantageous location due to its relative proximity to Pskov in Russia (100 km) and Riga in Latvia (220 km).
 Accessibility is provided by several transport corridors running through the county.
 One of the most important transit routes in Estonia, Tallinn-Tartu-Pskov, passes the county.
 The South-East corner of the county is crossed by the Riga-Pskov-St Petersburg major road.
 The county is strategically placed on trade routes between the East and West.